Higher education in the United States: Community colleges

 Community colleges are often two-year colleges.
 They have open admissions, usually with lower tuition fees than other state or private schools.
 Graduates earn associate degrees, such as an Associate of Arts (AA).
+More recently, apprenticeship degrees are being offered at some community colleges.

 According to National Student Clearinghouse data, community college enrollment has dropped by 2.2 million students since its peak year of 2010–11.
 In 2017, 88% of community colleges surveyed were facing declining enrollments.
 A New York Times report in 2017 suggested that of the nation's 18 million undergraduates, 40% were attending community college; of these students, 62% were attending community college full-time, 40% of them worked at least 30 hours a week or more, and more than half lived at home to save money.

 The College Promise program, which exists in several forms in 47 states, is an effort to encourage community college enrollment.